spearheadsys/docs.spearhead.cloud/en/docs/index.md

 ### Compute
 Spearhead Cloud offers bare metal performance without the use of virtualization for our containers and allows you to resize on-demand without downtime.
-Our virtualization technology is based on the well known KVM virtualization stack and provides close to bare metal performance for your legacy workloads.
+For virtualization workloads our technology is based on the well known KVM and bhyve virtualization stacks and provide close to bare metal performance for your legacy workloads.

 ### Network